 In October 2021, we published a report rounding up our engagement work with young people since June, as well as a more accessible summary.

-We will share a summary of our engagement with people over 25 years old who have lived experience of children’s social care before the end of the year – this includes birth parents, kinship carers, adopters, foster carers and adults who spent time in care as children.
+We have also published a summary of our engagement with people over 25 years old who have lived experience of children’s social care – this includes birth parents, kinship carers, adopters, foster carers and adults who spent time in care as children.

 A National Voice Ambassadors